Shubhayu-Das/UART-basys3/README.md

 # UART RX and TX cores
-### Implementations targetted for the Basys 3 dev board
+### Implementations targeted for the Basys 3 dev board

 ------------------